jfd/node-conf/README.md

               }
     }

-As mention above, the DSL script is Javascript, so it is possible to mix your DSL with Javascript.
+As mention above, the config scripts is Javascript, so it is possible to mix your DSL with Javascript.
 This is a powerful feature, which let you do stuff like this: